Transmitting multiple high-frequency waves across length scales using the concurrent atomistic-continuum method: Computational setup

 \subsection{Domain geometry}

 In this work, the CAC framework uses the conventional finite element formulation with linear interpolation functions discussed above.
 To readily demonstrate the nature of wave transmission and reflection at the A-C interfaces, we develop a one-dimensional CAC domain using an in-house C++ code.
 The monatomic chain consists of $N$ particles which are split into three regions as seen in Fig. \ref{Fig:CACSystem}.
 The particles in each coarse-scaled (continuum) region are separated by a distance of $nr_0$ and are referred to as \textit{nodes} in the present work.
 Here, $n$ is some positive integer (6 in this work), and $r_0$ is the equilibrium spacing determined by the potential function.
 These two coarse-scaled regions flank the inner fine-scaled (atomistic) region on either side.
 The particles in the fine-scaled region are separated by a distance of $r_0$ and are referred to as \textit{atoms} in the present work.
 Because CAC produces a unified atomistic-continuum framework using a single set of governing equations, the atoms and nodes have identical properties with the only difference being their inter-particle spacing.
-As a result, the particles at the atomistic-continuum interfaces ($x_{A,0}$ and $x_{A,F}$) interact with each other directly while generating minimal ghost forces.
+Hence, all force calculations are fully nonlocal, and the interatomic potential is the only constitutive relation \cite{xu2016mesh}.
+As a result, the particles at the atomistic-continuum interfaces ($x_{A,0}$ and $x_{A,F}$) interact with each other directly without generating ghost forces \cite{xu2015quasistatic,xu2018pycac}.
 We employ standard periodic boundary conditions in every simulation.